Lionel Jeffries: Retirement and death

 Jeffries began to suffer from vascular dementia in 1998 and retired from acting in 2001.
 His health declined in the following years.
 He died on 19 February 2010, at a nursing home in Poole, Dorset.
 He was 83.

-The name of Jeffries is mentioned before the ending titles of the film The First Men in the Moon, released in 2010: "For Lionel Jeffries 1926–2010".
+The 2010 BBC TV drama The First Men in the Moon carries the dedication: "For Lionel Jeffries 1926–2010."

 Personal life

 Jeffries was married to Eileen Mary Walsh from 1951 until his death.
 They had a son and two daughters.
-Their son Ty Jeffries is a composer, lyricist and cabaret artist.
-Their granddaughter Amy Mason is a novelist and playwright.
+His son Ty Jeffries is a composer, lyricist and cabaret artist.
+His granddaughter Amy Mason is a novelist and playwright.